wso2/docs-open-banking/en/docs/develop/developer-guide.md

         license and are not owned by WSO2.*

 2. Download or clone the [open-banking-sample-toolkit](https://github.com/DivyaPremanantha/open-banking-sample-toolkit) project.
-3. Follow the `open-banking-sample-toolkit` project and create your own toolkit.
+3. Follow the README file of the `open-banking-sample-toolkit` project and create your own toolkit.

 ##Add JAR files to Maven Repository